TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-25-4-phpstan-rule-that-bring-order-to-nette-injects.md

     If you do, you probably have some internal rules where what and how to use them and where to avoid them.
 But how do you keep order?

-tweet: "New Post on #php 🐘 blog: 4 PHPStan Rules that Bring Order to #nettefw Injects"
 ---

 If you talk about your project's standards that everyone *should* follow, remember the old lazy programmer's saying: